azurept/apptx/README.md

-# :factory: AppTX Factory with Kubernetes and DevOps
+# :factory: AppTX Factory with Microservices and DevOps

 AppTx Factory is an architectural approach to build an app modernization factory for legacy and old enterprise applications.